shraiysh/shraiysh.github.io/index.md

 # About

-I am a Compiler Enginner at AMD, currently working on the Fortran team for HPC workloads.
-I am currently working on the LLVM Project.
-I am also interested in Programming Verification and Operating Systems.
-I am a [CSE IITH](https://cse.iith.ac.in/){:target="_blank"} Alumnus and I play Table Tennis.
+I am a Deep learning compiler Enginner at NVIDIA, currently working on XLA and JAX.
+I have worked with LLVM and MLIR in the past and am also interested in Programming Verification and Operating Systems.
+I am a [CSE IITH](https://cse.iith.ac.in/){:target="_blank"} and [Rice University](https://csweb.rice.edu/){:target="_blank"} Alumnus and I play Table Tennis.

 ## Education